 The Grancia Natural Park in Basilicata became the setting for an important historical re-enactment focusing on the figure of Frederick II of Swabia.
 Historical research carried out in close collaboration with Professor Cosimo Damiano Fonseca, a major expert on Frederick II, allowed us to recreate a particular moment spent by the great sovereign in this area, which was of considerable significance to him from the human viewpoint, since it was precisely to Lagopesole that he returned after his triumph in the Sixth Crusade, the only one that terminated not in battle and bloodshed but in an act of diplomatic negotiation.

 It was exactly this message, with its wealth of positive values, that we chose to transmit with this project, bringing extraordinary results to the community.

-The entire performance, in fact, was staged with the direct participation of the local residents, with persons of all ages from 4 to 70, accompanied and assisted for many months by theatrical experts, scenery designers, professional directors and actors, acrobats and theatre specialists who helped them develop new professional skills.
+The entire performance, in fact, was staged with the direct participation of local residents, ranging from 4 to 70 years of age, who were accompanied and assisted for many months by theatrical experts, scenery designers, professional directors and actors, acrobats and theatre specialists who helped them develop new professional skills.